xlhomme/GeotiffParser.js/README.md

 What's supported

-Compression     :   None and Packbits
+Compression     :   None and Packbits  <BR>
-Strips / Tiles  :  Supported
+Strips / Tiles  :  Supported <BR>
-Photometric Interpretation : RGB , GreyScale; BiLevel, RGB, RGB Color Palette
+Photometric Interpretation : RGB , GreyScale; BiLevel, RGB, RGB Color Palette<BR>

 Some part of the code is a port from LibGeoTiff 1.4.0